-Greg is married to Sarah Touborg-Horn, who is Editor-in-Chief of the Arts at Pearson Education.
-They are parents of middle-schooler William and Margaret (Maggie), who is in grade school.
-Greg loves to read, teach, travel, ski, re-watch movies, and do anything with his children and his rescue-dog, Gollie.
-He can be reached at 908 868 6441 and at .
+Greg is married to Sarah Touborg-Horn, who is Editor at W.W.
+Norton & Co.
+Publishers in New York City.
+They are parents of high-schooler Will and middle schooler, Maggie.
+Greg loves to read, teach, travel, ski, re-watch movies, and do anything with his children and his rescue-dogs, Gollie and Percy.
+He can be reached at .

 Mary Beckhusen, Director of Christian Education

 Mary Beckhusen is the newest member of the PCUM staff, joining this church family in the fall of 2014, after serving for seven years at the First Presbyterian Church of Cranford, NJ.
 She loves working with children and families, building relationships and developing a vibrant, faith-inspiring educational program for kids, and watching as young people experience the life-changing love of God and decide how they will use their gifts to respond.